Kent State vs. Bowling Green NCAA Football Odds, Plays and Insights | October 2, 2021

 Kent State Stats and Trends

-- Kent State's games this year have yet to go over the total in four opportunities.
+- Kent State's games this year have not gone over the point total yet in four opportunities.

-- Kent State is 1-2 against the spread and 1-2 overall when the team picks up more than 322.0 yards.
+- Kent State is 1-2 against the spread and 1-2 overall when the team amasses over 322.0 yards.

-- The Golden Flashes have turned the ball over four times this season, four fewer than the Falcons have forced (8).
+- The Golden Flashes have four giveaways this season, while the Falcons have eight takeaways .

 - Find the latest spread and moneyline odds for Kent State at SISportsbook.